Dr. Corinne Hohl

 Dr. Manns is Associate Chief Medical Officer and Chair of the Alberta Health Services Scientific Advisory Group, which provides policy recommendations to the AB Emergency Coordination Center.

-Dr. Berger Pelletier directs Quebec’s pre-hospital and emergency response and collaborates with key government leaders.
+Dr. Berger Pelletier (QC Ministry of Health) advise Quebec’s pre-hospital and emergency response and collaborates with key government leaders.